noncheat/z490-tomahawk-10700-UHD630-dual-windows/README.md

 - Legacy USB Support: Auto (if Disabled then can't boot from USB)

 ## Notes
-- To switch os, Press F11 at boot to enter Boot Menu, move cursor to OpenCore, switch Monitor 1 sources to HDMI (connected to iGPU), press Enter to boot OpenCore
+- To switch os, Press F11 at boot to enter Boot Menu, switch Monitor 1 sources to HDMI (connected to iGPU)
+- To enter BIOS setting, Press Delete at boot, switch Monitor 1 sources to HDMI (connected to iGPU) because Initiate Graphic Adapter = IGD
 - ~~Monitor 1 Input Auto Switch: ON so do not need do anything when change OS~~

-## After install:
+## After install
 - Recommend sign OpenCore efi to enable Secure Boot for working with Windows [OpenCore-and-UEFI-Secure-Boot](https://github.com/perez987/OpenCore-and-UEFI-Secure-Boot)

   https://github.com/perez987/OpenCore-and-UEFI-Secure-Boot/blob/main/guide/WSL%20Ubuntu%20VM%20on%20Windows.md